 Toulouse

-Two wheels and private vehicles are not affected by the restrictions in Saint-Etienne Métropole.
+Motorcycles and private vehicles are not affected by the restrictions in Saint-Etienne Métropole.

-From January 1, 2023, Crit'Air 5 PVs and 2/3 wheels will be prohibited, as well as Crit'Air 5 and 4 LCVs and PLs.
+From January 1, 2023, passenger cars (VPs) and two- and three-wheeled vehicles with a Crit'Air 5 sticker will be prohibited, as well as LCVs and HGVs with Crit'Air 5 and 4 stickers.

 Based on information available as of July 1.
 However, exemptions are provided for certain vehicles or certain occasions.